GRIP STRENGTH: BENEFITS, TYPES & EXERCISES

 4. Someone just starting could safely perform 2 x10 sec bolb hold.

-Towel Twist:
+Towel Twist

+Wrist extension, flexion and finger strength.
 Any towel or rag will do.
 No need for it too be wet.

 1. Simply twist until tight then try to squeeze a few more turns out of it.